hasanprep/introduction-to-computer-science/README.md

-# introduction-to-computer-science
+# Introduction to Computer Science
 A Seeding Innovation computer science course for Ha:ṣañ Preparatory & Leadership School